unicode-org/cldr/docs/ldml/tr35-keyboards.md

 **Touch keyboard** is a keyboard that is rendered on a, typically, touch surface.
 It has a dynamic arrangement and contrasts with a hardware keyboard.
 This term has many synonyms: software keyboard, SIP (Software Input Panel), virtual keyboard.
 This contrasts with other uses of the term virtual keyboard as an on-screen keyboard for reference or accessibility data entry.

 **Transform:** A transform is an element that specifies a set of conversions from sequences of code points into one (or more) other code points.
-For example, in most latin keyboards hitting the "^" dead-key followed by the "e" key produces "ê".
+Transforms may reorder or replace text.
+They may be used to implement “dead key” behaviors, simple orthographic corrections, and visual (typewriter) type input.

 **Virtual keyboard:** see **Touch keyboard**